google/highway/README.md

 *   Masking is not yet widely supported on current CPUs.
 It is difficult to define an interface that provides access to all platform features while retaining performance portability.
 The P0214R5 proposal lacks support for AVX-512/ARM SVE zeromasks.
-We suggest standardizing masked operations only after the community has gained more experience with them.
+We suggest limiting usage of masks to the IfThen[Zero]Else[Zero] functions until the community has gained more experience with them.

 *   "Width-agnostic" SIMD is more future-proof than user-specified fixed sizes.
     For example, valarray-like code can iterate over a 1D array with a